bandirevanth/FollowSync/README.md

 ---

 ## 🔥 Conclusion
-This GitHub Follow-Back Checker automates the tedious task of checking who hasn’t followed you back.
+This tool automates the tedious task of checking who hasn’t followed you back.
 It's a great example of using GitHub API, JavaScript together.

 ---